SolanaNetworks/Rmirror/README.md

  * test by running iptables -j RMIRROR -h, you will see a help message for the RMIRROR target at the bottom of the output

 # Running
-To view counters for rules: 'sudo iptables -L -v'
+To view counters for rules:

+    sudo iptables -L -v

 To catch all traffic coming into your system:

     sudo iptables -I INPUT -j RMIRROR --target <rmirrorip>

 To trim the packet to 60 Bytes:

     sudo iptables -I INPUT -j RMIRROR --target <rmirrorip> --len <bytes>

 To catch packets coming from a specific source IP:

     sudo iptables -I INPUT -s <sourceip> -j RMIRROR --target <rmirrorip>

 To catch packets outgoing to a specific IP:

     sudo iptables -I OUTPUT -d <destip> -j RMIRROR --target <rmirrorip>

 To catch packets coming from a specific MAC address:

     sudo iptables -I INPUT -m mac --mac-source <macaddress> -j RMIRROR --target <rmirrorip>

 MAC address is formatted as AA:BB:CC:DD:EE:FF